NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation.rst

 In order to monitor a model, NannyML needs to learn about it from a reference dataset.
 Then it can monitor the data that is subject to actual analysis, provided as the analysis dataset.
 You can read more about this in our section on :ref:`data periods<data-drift-periods>`.

+We start by loading the dataset we 'll be using:

 .. code-block:: python

     >>> import pandas as pd